 Amazon Sell Your Stuff

 Many of us have purchased items on Amazon and don’t realize that we can earn extra money by also selling many of our new or used items on Amazon.
 Amazon is a force to be reckoned with.
 If you haven’t already noticed, when you search for most items now, Amazon appears in the top 10 search rankings for many items.
 This search power can be at your disposal when you’re selling your items!
 They have become my favorite way to list new items, because of the ease of listing!
-Very few steps to get your product listed and you don't even have to take a photo or type a description.
-As long as you're selling something that's already been listed by someone else.
-Here’s their information if you plan to sell fewer than 40 items per month:
+Very few steps to get your product listed and you don't even have to take a photo or type a description as long as you're selling something that's already been listed by someone else.

 Notes/Suggestions: Be certain to ship promptly, and keep your customers informed.
 Amazon allows customers to leave feedback ratings, and you want to keep your customer’s satisfied.
 Check your pricing compared to competitors pricing at least weekly, because others will be lowering their prices by one penny to come in lower than you.
 You don’t always have to be the lowest, but try to be in the top 2 spots in your condition (new, used…).